awsdocs/aws-resource-access-manager-user-guide/doc_source/working-with-sharing-view-sr.md

 **To view the resources that you're currently sharing**
 You can use the [list\-resources](https://docs.aws.amazon.com/cli/latest/reference/ram/list-resources.html) command with the parameter `--resource-owner` set to `SELF` to display details of the resources that you currently share\.

-The following example shows the resources that are included in resource shares in the current AWS Region \(`us-east-1`\) for the calling AWS account\.
+The following example shows the resources that are included in resource shares in the AWS Region \(`us-east-1`\) for the calling AWS account\.
 To get the resources that you share in a different Region, use the `--region <region-code>` parameter\.

 ```
 $ aws ram list-resources \
+    --region us-east-1 \
     --resource-owner SELF
 {
     "resources": [